rosflight/rosflight_docs/docs/developer-guide/rosplane/controller-outline.md

 #### Inner Loop

 The inner loop calculates the required percent deflection in the ailerons, $\boldsymbol{\delta_a}$, to acheive the commanded roll angle.
+This loop is a PD loop, meaning that it uses only a proportional and derivative control.
+Note that the derivative gain does not act on the rate of change of the error but of the direct roll rate, $p$.
+The proportional gain acts on the error given by the estimated roll and the commanded roll.
+This loop does not use integral contol to ensure that it closes much faster than the outer loop.
+This bandwidth seperation helps the controller perform smoothly.
+See the specific page on the Course Inner Loop for details on tuning and common pitfalls.
+For more details on how the roll rate and the roll angle are calculated see the Estimator page.

 #### Outer Loop

 The outer loop calculates the commanded roll angle, $\boldsymbol{\phi}$, based on the error in the course, $\boldsymbol{\chi}$.
+This is a PI loop, meaning that it uses only proportional and integral control.